-There is an option for business to generate their own renewable electricity.
-So if you are thinking about generating your own green electricity for your business this could be the solution for you.
+There is an option for businesses to generate their own renewable electricity.
+So if you are thinking about generating your own green electricity for your business, this could be the solution for you.

 Ecotricity has developed wind powered generators that they install at your premises and generate 100% of the electricity needed by your business.
-You should also check if your businesses uses 1GWh or more a year, because according to Ecotricity, you’ll be saving money because the electricity will be cheaper than you would pay for electricity generated from non renewable sources (brown electricity).
+You should also check if your business uses 1GWh or more a year, because according to Ecotricity, you’ll be saving money because the electricity will be cheaper than you would pay for electricity generated from non-renewable sources (brown electricity).
 So it could save you money in the long run.

 There are other advantages too: by generating your own electricity, you can sell any that you don’t use back to the grid through the Government feed-in tariff.

 We know, you want to be green but don’t want the hassle of installing and maintaining a wind turbine.
 But, you don’t have to worry about that either: the cost of ownership, maintenance and operation of the turbines stays with Ecotricity so your business can have one less thing to worry about.

 One simple way is by using renewable electricity.